RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 By using public fields, there is no need for functionless getters and setters (those that simply get or set the field).
 You simply refer to fields like `Inventory.location` without the need to write a `Inventory.getLocation()` implementation.
 Panache will auto-generate any getters and setters you do not write, or you can develop your own getters/setters that do more than get/set, which will be called when the field is accessed directly.

-The `PanacheEntity` superclass comes with lots of super useful static methods and you can add your own in your derived entity class, and much like traditional object-oriented programming it's natural and recommended to place custom queries as close to the entity as possible, ideally within the entity definition itself.
+The `PanacheEntity` superclass comes with lots of super useful static methods and you can add your own in your derived entity class.
+Much like traditional object-oriented programming it's natural and recommended to place custom queries as close to the entity as possible, ideally within the entity definition itself.
-Users can just start using your entity Inventory by typing Inventory, and getting completion for all the operations in a single place.
+Users can just start using your entity Inventory by typing Inventory, and get completion for all the operations in a single place.

 When an entity is annotated with `@Cacheable`, all its field values are cached except for collections and relations to other entities.
 This means the entity can be loaded quicker without querying the database for frequently-accessed, but rarely-changing data.